Ozzie Albies Player Props: Braves vs. Mets

 Ozzie Albies At The Plate

-- Among qualifying hitters in MLB action, he ranks 77th in batting average, 126th in on-base percentage, and 37th in slugging.
+- Among qualified hitters in baseball, he ranks 77th in batting average, 125th in on-base percentage, and 39th in slugging.

-- In 63.3% of his 60 games this season, Albies has picked up at least one hit.
-He's also had 15 multi-hit games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.